Braided cofree Hopf algebras and quantum multi-brace algebras: Constructions of quantum multi-brace algebras

-We now introduce a new notion motivated by \cite{LoR}. \begin{definition}A \emph{unital 2-YB algebra} is a braided vector space $(V,\sigma)$ equipped with two associative algebra structure $\ast$ and $\cdot$, which share the same unit, such that both $(V,\ast,\sigma)$ and $(V,\cdot,\sigma)$ are YB algebras.
-We denote a 2-YB algebra by $(V, \ast,\cdot,\sigma)$.\end{definition}
+Since the conditions in the definition of quantum multi-brace algebras are a little bit complicated, it seems that it is not easy to obtain the map $M$.
+We now introduce a new notion motivated by \cite{LoR} and use it to provide quantum multi-brace algebras. \begin{definition}A \emph{unital 2-braided algebra} is a braided vector space $(V,\sigma)$ equipped with two associative algebra structures $\ast$ and $\cdot$, which share the same unit, such that both $(V,\ast,\sigma)$ and $(V,\cdot,\sigma)$ are braided algebras.
+We denote a 2-braided algebra by $(V, \ast,\cdot,\sigma)$.\end{definition}